WICG/bfcache-not-restored-reason/NotRestoredReason.md

 The goal is to equip developers with enough information to make their site bfcache compatible.

 In order to debug the site, developers need to be able to identify what frame within the frame-tree information applies to.
-This means they need to be given a tree-structure and ids that match the frame tree.
+This means they need to be given a tree-structure and Ids that match the frame tree.
 The URL for each frame is helpful for knowing the state of the frame (but cannot be given for a cross-origin iframe).

 They need to know whether the frame blocked BFCache or not, and if so the reasons that blocked BFCache.